Foundations

 A helpful message says why an interface element is not clickable: “There are no tasks to be exported yet.”

-Don't explain the obvious, like "click the link below" or "click Save to save changes."
+Don't explain the obvious, like “click the link below” or “click Save to save your changes.”

 Use plain language